 There is an arch in the adjacent Bremore Castle dating from 1689 depicting a monk holding a bell or a skep and bees flying towards it.

 Fingal North Dublin Beekeepers' Association was founded in 1977 with the aim of “encouraging beekeeping in every way possible and mutual assistance among its members”.
-Membership has grown steadily over the years, 40 in 2000 to over 160 in 2023, putting it among the top four in Ireland.
+Membership has grown steadily over the years, 40 in 2000 to over 130 in 2024.

-The beginners’ course in early spring is well attended and every effort is made to provide the new members with an experienced beekeeping mentor during their first year.
-Monthly meetings that include talks and demonstrations are held throughout most of the year, and regular beekeeping skills training is held in the Association apiary.
+We run a beginners' beekeeping course each spring, and monthly meetings that include talks and demonstrations are held throughout most of the year, and regular beekeeping skills training is held in the Association apiary.

 We also visit schools and attend public events to increase awareness of honeybees and their role in pollination.